khaosans/ddd-llm-claims/docs/visualization_guide.md

 - **Event flow**: When domain events are published and who listens to them
 - **Timing of operations**: What happens in sequence and what can happen in parallel

-**Reading the Diagram**: Read from top to bottom, following the arrows.
-Each horizontal line represents a component (like an agent or repository), and vertical arrows show messages or actions.
-The sequence shows the complete journey: intake → validation → assessment → routing → completion.
+**Reading the Diagram**: Read from top to bottom, following message flow.
+Each horizontal line (lifeline) represents a component (agent or repository), and vertical arrows indicate messages or actions.
+The sequence documents the complete workflow: intake → validation → assessment → routing → completion.

 **Understanding the Flow**: Notice how domain events trigger the next steps.
 When the Intake Agent finishes extracting facts, it publishes a `ClaimFactsExtracted` event.
 This event wakes up the Policy Agent, which then validates the claim.
 This event-driven approach keeps components loosely coupled (Hohpe & Woolf, 2003)—each component does its job and notifies others when done, rather than directly calling them.